 (1) In this section —

-“counterclaim” means any claim, including a claim for a set-off, made in a defence.
+counterclaim means any claim, including a claim for a set-off, made in a defence.

 (2) This section applies if a party’s counterclaim involves a claim or an issue that is outside the Court’s civil jurisdiction.